anders94/order-matching-engine/README.md

 ## Why?

 Isn't an in-memory matching engine going to be faster?
-Probably, but there are other tradeoffs.
+Absolutely, but there are other tradeoffs.
 Initially I simply wanted to see if this was possible.
 It turns out it is not only possible but fairly robust and, critically, a much simpler architecture.
-That’s mostly because everything that is easiest implemented as a singleton is implemented in the database.
-This design allows order submissions from a number of connected clients while guaranteeing time ordered transactions and transactional integrity.
+On failure, you can get back to the latest state simply by replaying the transaction log.
+There is no ambiguity about differing flavors of matching application logic on multiple servers because the database only has one.
+This design guarentees transactional integrity while keeping critical infrastructure simple and easily recoverable.

+## Performance

+Commodity hardware (2.9 GHz Core i5) with over 25k offers supports roughly 200 transactions per second.

 ## Prerequisites